How Long Does It Take to Study for the SAT and ACT?

 How long it takes you to study for the SAT or ACT is about what YOU need to nail your target score.

 All these very personal factors and MORE are exactly the type of things I take into account when I make individual testing timelines for my students.
-I’ve given you quite a bit to work with.
-If you find you need more help, book an Ace the Test: Game Plan™, and I’ll streamline this process FOR you.
+This blog post has already given you a head start.
+But if you’d like an even bigger leg up, book an Ace the Test: Game Plan™, and I’ll take all of the birds-eye thinking off your plate so you can focus on, you know, actually learning the content and strategies you need to nail the test!